yassin64b/competitive-programming/README.md

 # competitive-programming

-My solutions to a few problems from UVa OJ, GCJ, topcoder and CodeForces
+My solutions to a few problems from UVa Online Judge, Google CodeJam, topcoder (mostly SRMs) and CodeForces (contests)